 Assessment Report: Stress and Resilience Issues Affecting USAID Personnel in High Operational Stress Environments

 This report was commissioned by the U.S. Agency for International Development (USAID) in line with a heightened recognition that employers working in the humanitarian space need to fortify how they seek to prevent, and intentionally respond to, the psychosocial difficulties many staff are facing.

-Greenleaf has curriculum developed for over 40 courses that we deliver via live experiential training workshops.
+Greenleaf has curriculum developed for over 40 courses that we deliver via online and in-person experiential training workshops.

 These courses span many highly relevant leadership, management, and collaboration subjects to support the learning and performance needs of executives, managers, and staff.

 We invite you to review and download a PDF of our course catalog here.